SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 ### Technical Acceptance Criteria
 Sometimes, the team may discuss including technical requirements in Acceptance Criteria.
 Typically, technical Acceptance Criteria should be avoided.
 However, there are some situations where it makes sense, such as when:
 * The team is trying out something new
-* The team have been misaligned in the past, and the future direction needs to be clear
+* The team has been misaligned in the past, and the future direction needs to be clear
 * The approach to take is complex or confusing
-* An abnormal approach is being taken to avoid a specific issue e.g. reducing readability to improve performance for a particularly critical query
+* An abnormal approach is being taken to avoid a specific issue, e.g. reducing readability to improve performance for a particularly critical query

 If technical requirements are added, it should be a discussion between all of the developers in the team.
 If the Product Owner is technical, they are welcome to join the conversation, but they should not be the primary decision maker in this case.

-Additionally, when adding technical requirements try to prefix with "Technical -" so it's purpose is clear to everyone.

-e.g. "Technical - New CQRS Query made to get all employees"
+Additionally, when adding technical requirements try to prefix with "Technical -" so their purpose is clear to everyone, e.g. "Technical - New CQRS Query made to get all employees"

 ### Acceptance tests